Ada-Developers-Academy/daily-curriculum/week17/friday/AngularJS-intro.md

-There are a heck of a lot of different directives straight out of the box, and we’ll go over several of them over the next week and a half, but right now we’ll take a brief look at two of them: `ng-model` and `ng-click`.
+There are a heck of a lot of different directives straight out of the box, and we’ll go over several of them over the next two weeks, but right now we’ll take a brief look at two of them: `ng-model` and `ng-click`.

 ####ng-model